DudeManTaco/DudeManTaco/README.md

 - 👀 I’m interested in Psych Engine Modding.
 - 🌱 I’m currently learning LUA.
 - 💞️ I’m looking to collaborate on uhhh, I dont' know.
-- 📫 If you want to chat, go on my discord: Dude_ManTaco#5387
+- 📫 If you want to chat, DM me on discord: Dude_ManTaco#5387